simonchalder/simonchalder/README.md

 - An application to retrieve vinyl record data from the Discogs.com API - Written in Python with a Tkinter GUI
 - A record cataloguing application for vinyl records - Written in C# with a WPF GUI.
 Currently records data to a CSV file

-- 💞️ I’m looking to collaborate on anything that helps me learn!

-- 📫 How to reach me ...
-You can reach me on Github, Twitter https://twitter.com/ChalderSimon and on Mastodon @cybersi_io@fosstodon.org

 <!---
 simonchalder/simonchalder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.